freeCodeCamp/guide/src/pages/articles/math/how-to-find-the-median-value/index.md

 ---
-title: How To Find the Median Value
+title: How to Find the Median Value
 ---
-## How To Find the Median Value
+## How to Find the Median Value

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/how-to-find-the-median-value/index.md).